Min Zhuo: From 'smart mice' to chronic pain

 While working in St. Louis, Zhuo collaborated on a project with Professor Guosong Liu of MIT and Joe Tsien of Princeton University, where they discovered that enhancing NMDA NR2B receptors in the forebrain neurons enhanced LTP in the hippocampus.
 More importantly, such enhancement is selective, since LTD is not affected in the same mice.
 This work provides direct evidence that enhancing LTP can increase learning capacity.
 Because NMDA NR2B (GluN2B) is developmentally regulated, Zhuo decided to explore whether or not there is any evolutionary disadvantage to being 'smart'.
 Zhuo found that NR2B expression lead to the enhancement of chronic pain.
-These genetic and behavioural studies provide the first direct evidence that forebrain NMDA receptors play important roles in persistent pain.
+These genetic and behavioral studies provide the first direct evidence that forebrain NMDA receptors play important roles in persistent pain.

 Cortical plasticity as a key mechanism for chronic pain

 In 2003, Zhuo moved to University of Toronto in Canada as EJLB-Michael Smith Chair in Neuroscience and mental health and Canada Research Chair (CRC).
 In Toronto, Zhuo decided to focus on synaptic plasticity in the anterior cingulate cortex, a key cortical region for pain, and has mapped the signalling pathways for LTP and LTD in the ACC.
 The discovery of LTP in pain-related cortex provides direct evidence for pathological mechanism of chronic pain as well as pain-related emotional disorders.
 Before these discoveries, most of academic and pharmaceutical investigators mainly focused on DRG and spinal cord when searching for new treatments for chronic pain.